wildonion/gem/README.md

 api.panel.stripewh.conse.app #---> stripe webhook endpoint to receive checkout events api.xbot.conse.app #---> twitter bot to verify twitter tasks
 ```
-- **NOTE**: to serve static files using nginx just make sure you copied the `build-{PROJECT-NAME}` folder of JS projects into `infra/docker/nginx/build` folder.

-- **NOTE**: multiple domains can point to a same VPS which their ssl-s and routes can be setup by nginx also multiple (sub)domains of different domains can point to multiple VPS-es which can be setup inside the DNS panel of those domains like the following:
+> keep in mind that multiple domains can point to a same VPS which their ssl-s and routes can be setup by nginx also multiple (sub)domains of different domains can point to multiple VPS-es which can be setup inside the DNS panel of those domains like the following:

 **DNS records of conse.app domain**